yrqoeuqo123/CongressionalRecords/README.md

 - Collaborators are added by the repository owner.

 ## License
+### MIT License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Data Usage Terms
+In addition to the software license, the data provided in this repository is governed by the following terms of use:

+### Permissions:
+- Share: You are permitted to copy, distribute, and use the data for any purpose.
+- Create: You may produce new works from this data.
+- Adapt: You have the freedom to modify, transform, and build upon the data.

+### Conditions:
+- Attribution: If you use the data publicly, or create any derivative works, proper attribution must be given as specified in this document.
+When using or redistributing the data, or derivatives thereof, the license terms and any original notices must be clearly communicated and preserved.

 ## Acknowledgments
 - U.S. Government Publishing Office (GPO) for the congressional records access.